keystonejs/keystone/docs/guides/migrations.md

 const adapter = new KnexAdapter({ dropDatabase: true });
 ```

 This might be enough for small projects but it won't be ideal for everyone.
-If you want data to persist in development you need to re-initialise the database or preform migrations.
+If you want data to persist in development you need to re-initialize the database or preform migrations.
 And regardless of the development environment, almost all projects will eventually need to make changes to a List table in production.
 For this there are a number of solutions.

 ### Manual migrations